 The total recoverable deferred tax amount in a Solvency II environment may come from various sources and includes both recoverability from items that never impact taxable profits and reverse over time as well as sources of profits and losses that would emerge in a Solvency II environment or a Solvency II environment after a SCR-type shock would have occurred.
 The recoverability is therefore based on an estimation of the total taxable results (including both income and expenses) that is expected to arise in a Solvency II environment after the shock.
 The sources of recoverability include all components of the estimated future taxable results, irrespective whether these are income ('profit') or expense ('loss').
-The applicable corporate income tax rate was 25%, in line with the approval of the tax plan in both chambers of parliament in 2020.
-In the year-end 2019 figures a tax rate of 21.7% was used.
+In this calculation the Dutch corporate income tax rate of 25.8% as of 2022, that was enacted in December 2021, is used.